keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Database Migration Service is a quick and secure database migration tool.
 It is resilient and self-healing.
 During the migration of data from a source database to a target database, the source database remains available and useable.
 It supports homogenous migrations (i.e. an on-premise Oracle instance to an AWS Oracle instance) as well as heterogenous migrations (an on-premise Microsoft SQL Server instance to an AWS Oracle instance).

+Docker is a software development platform to deploy applications.
+These apps are packaged into containers that can run on any OS.
+Apps run the same, regardless of where they're run, without compatibility issues, with predictable behavior and being easier to maintain/deploy.
+You can scale containers up and down very quickly.
+Docker images are stored in Docker Repositories like the public Docker Hub (https://hub.docker.com/) or the private Amazon service Elastic Container Registry (ECR).

 --------
 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.